Senserva-LLC/Senserva-Inquisitor/README.md

 * Using our advance UI to work with the data, sort it, filter and export it
 * Export the data to CSV and us Microsoft Excel to work with the data
-* Export Json from the UI and create you own views with the tools you are most comfortable with
+* Export Json from the UI and create you own views with your viewing tools
-* Directly access the database with your own application in Python for example.
-Chart it any way you wish
+* Directly access the database with your own application, possibly in Python

 ## Logic and Dataflow